kamterbeek/kamterbeek.github.io/README.md

 # kamterbeek.github.io
 University of London and University of Colorado combined Capstone Project

-This project is to combine both requisites for environmental and computer science degrees
+This project is to combine both requisites for computer science (University of London) and environmental studies (University of Colorado) degrees.

 Tech stack:
 - Postgres